DP-otaku/Web-Development/README.md

 # Web-Development
-This is collections of coding on my journey in learning web-development!
+This is a collection of coding in my journey to learn web-development!